Linux Kernel: New Vulnerability! Vulnerability allows unspecified attack - Breaking Latest News

 Products

 - Users of the affected applications should keep them up to date.
 When security gaps become known, manufacturers are required to remedy them as quickly as possible by developing a patch or a workaround.
-If security patches are available, install them promptly.
+If new security updates are available, install them promptly.

 - For information, consult the sources listed in the next section.
 These often contain further information on the latest version of the software in question and the availability of security patches or tips on workarounds.